Jimmhfy/TalkingClockCodingChallenge/README.md

 # TalkingClockCodingChallenge
 Welcome to Talking Clock Coding Challenge.

-Gradle run command line is available to this project.
+To run project, use
+  `gradle build`
+  `gradle run`

+  OR IDE OR javac command line.

 There are three option to choose in command line.